About UIC RAME

 The Regional Assemblies shall comprise representatives of all UIC Members of that region.
 RAME members are the railway administrations of Turkey (TCDD), Islamic Republic of Iran (RAI), Saudi Arabia (SRO), Jordan (ARC), Syria (CFS), Iraq (IRR), Jordan Hejaz Railways (JHR), Syrian Hejaz Railways (SHR), Qatar Railways Company (QRC), Afghanistan (ARA), United Arab Emirates (FTA), Oman Rail, Rail Pardaz Seir Co. from Iran, Ma'an Development Area (MDA) from Jordan, and TCDD Taşımacılık A.Ş. from Turkey.

-The RAME Chairmanship is performed by Turkish State Railways (TCDD) and its 1st, 2nd, and 3rd vices-chairmanship are carried out by the railways of I.R. of Iran (RAI), Saudi Arabia (SRO), and Jordan (ARC).
+The RAME Chairmanship is performed by Turkish State Railways (TCDD) and its 1st, and 2nd vices-chairmanship are carried out by the railways of I.R. of Iran (RAI) and Jordan (ARC).
 According to UIC Statutes, the Middle East Region will be represented by 3 members in the UIC Executive Board and therefore RAME appointed members in Executive Boards are:

-¨ Turkish State Railways (TCDD), represented by Mr. Ali Ihsan Uygun, President of TCDD
+¨ Turkish State Railways (TCDD), represented by Mr. Ali Ihsan Uygun, Director General of TCDD

-¨ Iranian Railways (RAI), represented by Dr. Saeid Rasouli, President of RAI
+¨ Iranian Railways (RAI), represented by Mr. Saeid Rasouli, President of RAI

 The activities of RAME which are mostly defined and ratified in terms of its annual Action Plans can range from technical and operational issues to commercial and business oriented activities.
 Safeties, security, infrastructure maintenance, high-speed and so on are considered to be the technical activities on issues relevant to the Middle-East-Railways which are launched in the shape of technical seminars and workshops with technical support of UIC.